What is the Adult Children Study?

 You may be eligible to participate in the Adult Children Study if:

-- You are healthy and between the ages of 45 and 64 at the time of enrollment
+- You are healthy and age 40 and older with or without memory loss at the time of enrollment

 - Have a study partner (spouse, family member or friend) who will be interviewed about your memory and thinking